Sarcoptes scabiei: Clinical significance

-The action of the mites moving within the skin and on the skin itself produces an intense itch that may resemble an allergic reaction in appearance.
+The action of the mites moving within the skin and on the skin itself produces an intense itch that may resemble other types of allergic reaction in appearance.
 A delayed Type IV hypersensitivity reaction to the mites, their eggs, or scybala (packets of feces) occurs approximately 30 days after infestation.
 The presence of the eggs produces a massive allergic response that, in turn, produces more itching.
 Individuals who already are sensitized from a prior infestation can develop symptoms within hours.

 Sarcoptes is a genus of skin parasites, and part of the larger family of mites collectively known as "scab mites".
 They are also related to the scab mite Psoroptes, also a mite that infests the skin of domestic animals.
 Sarcoptic mange affects domestic animals and similar infestations in domestic fowls cause the disease known as "scaly leg".
 The effects of S. scabiei are the most well-known, causing "scabies", or "the itch".
 The adult female mite, having been fertilized, burrows into the skin (usually at the hands or wrists, but other parts of the body may also be affected), and lays its eggs.

 The burrowing is carried out using the mouth parts and special cutting surfaces on the front legs.
 While these are being used, the mite anchors itself with suckers on its feet.
 Eggs are laid in small numbers as the mite burrows, and, as these hatch, six-legged larvae climb out on to the skin and search for hair follicles, where they feed and moult (discard old cuticles to grow).
 In the hair follicles, the larvae show the first nymphal stages, with eight legs.